BigFatPony/Life-Sim/README.md

-# Life-Sim
+# Life-Sim-Testing

-This project is going to be a text based life simulator
+This is testing for Aggie's Life Sim

+Currently testing: Reading from one textfile